CambridgeEngineering/Part-IA-ExamplesPapers-Python/README.md

-# Part IA Examples Paper - Python
+# Part IA Examples Papers - Python

-Python exercises from examples papers in Part IA of the Engineering Tripos.
+Computing exercises from examples papers in Part IA of the Engineering Tripos.

+The questions were translated from Matlab versions by:

+- Joanna Buckland
+- Quang T. Ha
+- Joanna Stadnik
+- Garth N. Wells (<gnw20@cam.ac.uk>)